aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to MARKDOWN via C++ or Online App" h2="PPTM  to MARKDOWN File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to MARKDOWN within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+<h2>Why to Convert PPTM to Markdown?</h2>

+Markdown is a lightweight markup language that is used to format plain text documents.
+It is widely used for writing web content, creating README files, and creating rich text using a plain text editor.
+It is also used for creating documents for web applications, such as blogs, wikis, and online forums.
+Markdown is easy to read and write, and it is also easy to convert to HTML.

+<h2>How Aspose.Total Helps for PPTM to Markdown Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and Word documents.
+With Aspose.Total for C++, developers can easily convert PPTM files to Markdown in two simple steps.

+Firstly, by using Aspose.Slides for C++, developers can export PPTM to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert PowerPoint presentations within C++ applications.
+It supports a wide range of features, including text formatting, shapes, tables, images, and charts.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to Markdown.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert Excel spreadsheets within C++ applications.
+It supports a wide range of features, including formulas, charts, pivot tables, and data validation.

+With Aspose.Total for C++, developers can easily convert PPTM files to Markdown within C++ applications.
+It is a powerful suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}